mpinter/vpm-text/README.md

 #### Other

 The other, currently fairly large package managers that did not make it on this list (because of reasons usually related to the fact that their resolution algorithm was not interesting to us) are as follows.
 Yum, which has just been replaced on Fedora and is still the main package manager for CentOS, and is considered by the community to be broken and obsolete, with documentation either missing or being cryptic.(cit-yum).
-Pacman, the package manager of Arch-linux, using custom binary package format.
+Pacman, the package manager of Arch-linux, using it's own binary package format.
 There is also the briefly mentioned DNF that uses the resolve algorithm of ZYpp.
+And finally Portage, that again uses a SAT solver with custom heuristics (cit-port), which is an approach already talked about in ZYpp's section.

 #### Note on difference between system and programming language packages